cyb3rb34s7/somethingRandom/home/assg/assignment.md

 We are not looking for the most complex implementation.
 We value clean architecture, maintainable code, robust error handling, thoughtful technical decisions, and reliable AI-powered workflows.

 ---

-Estimated Effort
+## Estimated Effort

-Estimated Time: 6–10 hours
+**Estimated Time:** 6–10 hours

 ---

-Problem Statement
+# Problem Statement

-Build a Meeting Intelligence Service that helps users manage meetings, extract actionable insights, and stay on top of follow-ups.
+Build a **Meeting Intelligence Service** that helps users manage meetings, extract actionable insights, and stay on top of follow-ups.

 The service should:

-Store meeting information and transcripts
+- Store meeting information and transcripts

-Generate AI-powered meeting insights
+- Generate AI-powered meeting insights

-Extract action items from transcripts
+- Extract action items from transcripts

-Provide citations for all generated insights
+- Provide citations for all generated insights

-Track action item status
+- Track action item status

-Detect overdue action items
+- Detect overdue action items

-Send reminders through a real third-party integration
+- Send reminders through a real third-party integration

 ---

-Functional Requirements
+# Functional Requirements

-1. Authentication
+## 1. Authentication

 Implement authentication for protected APIs.